Making choices

 • Involve your child with making decision at home – what shall we cook for tea?
 Get them involved with shopping (this could also have a positive impact on mealtimes).

-• Start with a choice of two things and then build it up when they are ready.
-E.g., would you like to wear this t-shirt or that t-shirt?
+• If your child is finding making choices a little tricky, try giving them just two things to choose from first.
+Start with a choice of two things and then build it up when they are ready.
+E.g., “Would you like to wear this t-shirt or that t-shirt?”

 Books